-Trump seeks Minnesota breakthrough; Smith eyes Senate return - Austin Daily Herald
+UPDATE: Trump seeks breakthrough in Minnesota; Omar wins 2nd term - Austin Daily Herald

 SENATE

-Democratic U.S. Sen. Tina Smith is facing voters for the second time in as many years after winning a special election in 2018 to fill out the term of U.S. Sen. Al Franken.
-She has worked to build an image as a workhorse who reaches across party lines.
+Democratic U.S. Sen. Tina Smith faced voters for the second time in as many years after winning a special election in 2018 to fill out the term of U.S. Sen. Al Franken.
+She worked to build an image as a workhorse who reaches across party lines.

 Republicans put up former U.S. Rep. Jason Lewis, who was well known from his days as a conservative talk radio host and a single term in the House.
 He stressed his support for Trump, including their shared opposition to pandemic restrictions and a common message that they would be better for “law and order” than Democrats.
 Trump rewarded Lewis’ loyalty with public praise.

-Note: UPDATE: Trump seeks breakthrough in Minnesota; Omar wins 2nd term